Xavierkelly/basic/README.md

-# basic
+# Basic
-Simple clean WordPress theme
+A simple clean WordPress bloging theme that is built to help your blog build grow a audiance.